Accessible Pricing

 Throughout this section, I’ve touched on who the obvious and potential buyers are for our home.
 Those buyers make up our likely pool, which I cover in the next section.
 I also cover in the next section, buyer enquiry pricing - a pricing strategy that puts accessible pricing into practice.

-So if you’re interested in knowing more about our likely buyer pool and buyer enquiry pricing, come join me in the next section.
+So if you are interested in knowing more about our likely buyer pool and buyer enquiry pricing, come join me in the next section.

 Guide navigation menu